FERPA Summary PageSummary information regarding the Family Educational Rights and Privacy Act (FERPA).

 - Student Privacy 101: FERPA for Parents and Students – This 4:03 minute video provides an overview of FERPA.

-- FERPA Sherpa Student Privacy Resource Center – This resource developed and maintained by the nonprofit Future of Privacy Forum focuses on student data privacy and provides information from a variety of sources.
+- Student Privacy Compass – This resource developed and maintained by the nonprofit Future of Privacy Forum focuses on student data privacy and provides information from a variety of sources.

 - FERPA Exceptions Summary (PDF) – This chart, published by the Privacy Technical Assistance Center (PTAC), outlines four circumstances under which the sharing of student data might be permitted without parental consent.